conan-io/conan-center-index/docs/packaging_policy.md

 ## Sources

-- Recipes should always build packages from library sources.
+- Recipes should build packages from library sources.

 - Library sources should come from an official origin like the library source code repository or the official release/download webpage.
   Source forks or unofficial origin of sources are not allowed.